Khost Province: Soviet–Afghan War

-At the end of July 1983, the forces of Jalaluddin Haqqani layed siege to two towns in Khost and the Tani, Mangal, Zazai and Waziri tribes began taking an active part in the fighting, despite being passive up until then.
+At the end of July 1983, the forces of Jalaluddin Haqqani laid siege to two towns in Khost and the Tani, Mangal, Zazai and Waziri tribes began taking an active part in the fighting, despite being passive up until then.
 All of the aforementioned events coincided with the appeal of former King Mohammed Zahir Shah for a united front, which caused rumours about the Royalists intending to establish a provisional government in a liberated Khost.
 However, Khost wasn't captured and by October, the Tani tribe had withdrawn from coalition due to a tribal rivalry with the Zadran.
 Many rebels also returned home as winter came on.
 By the end of December, government forces arriving from Gardez ended the siege of the two towns and recaputered Zazi Maidan.

 Khost was considered a "bastion of the regime" during the Soviet–Afghan War and its loyalty to the Democratic Republic of Afghanistan allowed it to be granted a de facto provincial status in 1986.
 This provided the province with a force of paid provincial staff and an annual budget that was separate from the neighbouring provinces.

 1993-present

 Khost Province saw the Battles of Zhawar and part of Operation Infinite Reach.
-Khost Province was captured by the Taliban during the 2021 Taliban offensive on August 15th, 2021.
+Khost Province was captured by the Taliban during the 2021 Taliban offensive on August 15, 2021.

-On 16 April 2022, Pakistani airstrikes targeted several villages in Spera District, including Afghan-Dubai, Pasa Mela, Mir Sapar, Mandata, and Kanai, and struck refugee camps belonging to internally displaced persons from Waziristan, killing at least 41 people, mainly women and children, and wounding 22 others.
+On 16 April 2022, Pakistani airstrikes targeted several villages in Spera District, including Afghan-Dubai, Pasa Mela, Mir Sapar, Mandata, and Kanai, and struck refugee camps belonging to internally displaced persons from Waziristan, killing at least 41 people, mainly women and children, and wounding 22 others, according to the Taliban interim government.
+Pakistan claimed it struck TTP camps.

 On 22 June 2022, a magnitude 5.9 earthquake struck the province.
 In Spera District, approximately 500 homes were destroyed, and 40 people were killed, with 95 others injured.
 Many houses constructed primarily of mud and wood were razed to the ground.
 Heavy rain and the earthquake contributed to landslides that destroyed entire hamlets.